 Allow the sugar syrup to boil, without stirring at all, until it reaches a temperature of 150°C (300°F).
 Remove from the heat as soon as it reaches this temperature and add the flavour extract and food colouring.
 Stir very gently to combine with a skewer - but work quickly.

-Pour the hot syrup into the prepared molds and allow the lollipops to set until cooled completely and solid - around 10-20 minutes depending on the size of your molds.
+Pour the hot syrup into the prepared moulds and allow the lollipops to set until cooled completely and solid - around 10-20 minutes depending on the size of your moulds.

 Video